chris-wood/draft-bar-cfrg-spake2plus/draft-bar-cfrg-spake2plus.md

 the participants.
 Both parties use TT to derive the shared symmetric secret K_main from the protocol.
 The length of K_main is equal to the length of the digest output, e.g., 256 bits for Hash() = SHA-256.
 The confirmation keys K_confirmP and K_confirmV, as well as the shared encryption key K_shared are derived from K_main.
-The length of K_shared can be freely chosen by the application.

 ~~~
 K_main = Hash(TT)